-Mr Balgobin is currently the Chairman of the Mauritius Housing Company Ltd (MHC) and a Board member of the Mauritius Tourism Authority (TA).
-He is also a Member of the Advisory Board of Amity Institute of Higher Education, a degree awarding body.
+Mr Balgobin is currently the Chairman of the Mauritius Housing Company Ltd (MHC).
 In a recent past, he has been a Director on the board of the State Lands Development Company (SLDC), a Council member of the Human Resources Development Council (HRDC) and Member in the Board of Governors of the University of Technology, Mauritius (UTM).
 He is the First Vice President of the Pan-African Productivity Association (PAPA).

 Mr Balgobin has received numerous awards in his career.
 The World HRD Congress held in Mumbai, India (2015) had conferred him "100 Most Talented HR Global Leaders" and he was bestowed the "Africa HR Professional of the Year" by the Employer Branding Awards (2015).
 In 2014, the Africa Leadership Award presented him the "HR Leadership Award".

 He graduated from SHATec, Singapore as well as the University of Technology, Mauritius (UTM) and is currently at the Anglia Ruskin University, Cambridge, UK.